 Under User Experience, you have the option to turn on our CLS solution.

 This setting does two things.
 First, it reserves space for ads when the initial ads library loads.
 Second, it applies a minimum height to your ad spaces, to avoid potential page shift when an ad serves.
 These two optimizations greatly reduce ad-related CLS issues.

 In the Permissions section, you can allow our team to make updates to your AdThrive Ads plugin, head tag, and/or ads.txt file.
 With these permissions turned on, we can act faster to update your site when necessary.

 The last section on the Ad Preferences page, Ad Categories, allows you to opt in to different categories of ads you might be interested in having on your site.
 Allowing these additional categories increases your earning potential, so it’s worth looking to see if any are a good fit.

-By default, the Alcohol and Drugs & Supplement categories are turned on for all AdThrive publishers, and all other optional ad categories are turned off — but you can make any changes you’d like to fit your personal preferences.
+By default, the Alcohol, Consumer Loans, Drugs & Supplements, and Video Games (casual & online) categories are turned on for all AdThrive publishers, and all other optional ad categories are turned off — but you can make any changes you’d like to fit your personal preferences.

 Here’s some more information about these optional categories:

 - Alcohol: Beer, wine, etc.